While millennials respond to digital donation appeals, the baby boomer generation overwhelmingly prefers direct mail.

 Most fundraising letters are one to two pages long.
 However, it’s best to ditch any rules when you’re just starting out.
 Let your content dictate the length of your letter.
 Keep writing for as long as you have something to say, then stop.

 Don’t feel like you’ve got to add loads of extra information just to make up the word count.

 Avoid foreign phrases and big words.

 Use adjectives and adverbs sparingly, and avoid abbreviations or acronyms.

 While your solicitation letter should be short and sweet, you should never compromise on quality.
 Always print your letters on high-quality paper and mail them in durable envelopes.
 And don’t forget to brand your letter to your organization.
 At the very least, include your logo in the header.

 Think of your letter as yet another opportunity to inform your donor about what your organization does and why your work matters.
 For that to happen, your letter needs to be easy to read.

 Using plenty of white space makes what you have to say more inviting to your audience.

 Use short words, short sentences, short paragraphs, and get to the point quickly!
 Use the legible font in a font size of at least 12.
 Choose readability over nice design (if you can’t do both).
 Write in short, digestible paragraphs.

 Help the donor see the important parts of your message by underlining keywords and phrases, or even highlighting them or using bold text.
 And avoid using overblown sales language.
 It will only make you sound fake.

 Use plain English and don’t worry about dumbing down your message.
 Using simple language ensures that every one of your readers understands what you have to say.

-Jeff Brooks suggests that fundraising letters should be somewhere between 4th and 6th-grade reading level.
+Jeff Brooks suggests that fundraising letters should be somewhere between 4th and 6th-grade reading levels.